pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

-#### Grounding and Keyword Traceability
+### Grounding and Keyword Traceability

 All structured outputs produced during capability decomposition that include an `Extracted Keywords` column MUST be grounded in the target description.

-The `Extracted Keywords` column serves as a traceability mechanism linking each row to source signals in the target description.
+The `Extracted Keywords` column serves as a traceability mechanism linking each row to capability signals in the target description.

 The `Extracted Keywords` column MUST: